katydecorah/katydecorah.github.io/code/_posts/2013-09-05-haml-clock.md

 How it works:

-1. <!--editor ignore initial-->Haml provides the initial time.
+1. <!--extra-eyes ignore initial-->Haml provides the initial time.
 2. Internal Sass rotates the hands of the clock to portray that time.
 3. CSS animation keeps the hands ticking.